co2cookbook/co2cookbook/CONTRIBUTIONS.md

 ## Licensing

-By contributing to this project, you agree that your contributions will be licensed under the Creative Commons Attribution 4.0 International License.
-This license allows others to distribute, remix, adapt, and build upon your work, even commercially, as long as they provide appropriate attribution to the original author(s).
-You can find the complete license text [here](https://creativecommons.org/licenses/by/4.0/legalcode).
+By contributing to this project, you agree to assign the copyright of your contributions to the project.

+Your contributions will be licensed under the Creative Commons Attribution 4.0 International License, along with the rest of the work.
+This license allows others to distribute, remix, adapt, and build upon your contributions, even commercially, as long as they provide appropriate attribution to the original author(s).
+You can find the complete license text [her](https://creativecommons.org/licenses/by/4.0/legalcode)

-Please make sure that all your contributions, including code, documentation, and other assets, are compatible with this licensing requirement.
+Please make sure that all your contributions are compatible with this licensing requirement.

 ## Code of Conduct